This is an answer to an ongoing debate between theists and atheists on moral law, absolutes and such.

 If there is no ultimate authority there can be no binding moral Law at all.

-Hence no God = no right to make law, thus all human imposed law would be mere tyranny.
+Hence no God = no right to make any binding law, thus all human imposed law would be mere tyranny.
 Worse, that tyranny itself could not be ‘wrong’.
+“Might makes right” in the end of the atheist view.

-And again, this is standard atheist dogma (not a strawman) i.e. no God = no Rule = no good or evil; simply becasue there is nothing but subjective personal thought to measure by.
+And again, this is standard atheist dogma (not a strawman) i.e. no God = no overarching Rule = no good or evil; simply because there is nothing but subjective, personal opinion to measure by.
 Why should subjective opinion be binding on anyone?
 No God = no reason at all.